EinsteinToolkit/et2021uiuc/index.md

 <div class="col-xs-12 col-sm-6 col-md-4" markdown="1">
 ## How to View
 Connection information will be emailed to you once you [register](register.html).
-A public [YouTube stream](https://go.illinois.edu/et2021uiuc) is available each day.
 Recordings will be made available in the
 [Einstein Toolkit Youtube channel](https://www.youtube.com/channel/UC8IObWZ7_wEbWnbIKVIQRYQ).
 </div>